Membership Types & Fees

 Trainee Members will be practising Anaesthetists in New Zealand who are working towards a postgraduate qualification in Anaesthesia.
+Trainee membership does not include a subscription to the AIC Journal, this can be added to your subscription for an additional cost.

 Associate Members will be persons other than Anaesthetists practising in New Zealand, who would normally be Full (Ordinary) Members.
 This criterion can be extended to include non-anaesthetic pain physicians with the approval of the Executive Committee.
 They can also be anaesthetists in fellowships overseas.
 Associate members will receive Society membership correspondence, including Society publications such as the magazine, all will be able to attend Scientific meetings.
 They will not be eligible to vote or hold Executive office or form part of the quorum at meetings of members.
+Associate membership does not include a subscription to the AIC Journal, this can be added to your subscription for an additional cost.

 The NZSA offers free membership to Pacific anaesthetists working in the Pacific.
 Pacific members will receive Society membership correspondence, including Society publications such as the magazine, and will be able to attend Scientific meetings.
 They will not be eligible to vote or hold Executive office or form part of the quorum at meetings of members.